subdigital/stimulus-multi-select/README.md

+# stimulus-multi-select

 This is a work-in-progress library that uses [Stimulus](https://stimulus.hotwire.dev) to turn a `<select>` element into a type-ahead multiple selection component.
 I created this to replace some older libraries that I was using that had jQuery and/or bootstrap dependencies.

-This library is intended to work well with [Tailwind CSS](https://tailwindcss.com)
+This library is intended to work well with [Tailwind CSS](https://tailwindcss.com), but ultimately you are in control of the styling.

-Requires:
+Dependencies:

 - `stimulus 2.0`